What to Expect

 Saddle time

-Horses have been part of life in the Espinhaço for centuries, and they remain one of the most memorable ways to move through the range.
+Horses have been part of life in the Espinhaço for centuries, and they remain one of the most memorable—and sometimes practical—ways to move through the range.

 The ridgelines southeast of Diamantina are welcoming even for first-time riders, while the river valleys and open roads of the Sertão and Berço offer more room to work for those with experience.

-On Expeditions and Journeys, riding days are often optional and may double as rest days.
-On Bespoke trips, they can be a single highlight or the backbone of the itinerary.
+On most of our crossings, riding days are optional and often double as rest days.
+On Bespoke expeditions, they can be the backbone of the itinerary.

 Exhilarating backroads

-Travel by vehicle here has its own edge: rough roads, water crossings, and long stretches where the journey is as much the point as the destination.
+Travel by vehicle here has its own edge.
+Rough roads, water crossings, and stretches where you’ll want to find something to hold onto are all part of the experience.

-Pousadas and homestays connect us to the culture of the range, but it wouldn’t be a GOGO trip without at least one night that feels further out.
+Pousadas and homestays connect us to the culture of the range, but sometimes the route calls for nights in between communities.

-Simple wilderness campsites are often highlights of our Expeditions and Journeys: tents pitched under starlit skies, a fire going, boots drying nearby, and the sounds of the Cerrado at night.
+Simple wilderness campsites are often among the highlights of our crossings.
+We pitch tents under starlit skies, get a fire going, dry our boots nearby, and fall asleep to the sounds of the Cerrado at night.

-On Bespoke trips, camping is optional.
-If sleeping out in the elements isn’t your idea of a good time, there are plenty of ways to stay in village houses and small inns and still feel far from everyday life.
+If sleeping out in the elements isn’t your idea of a good time, the range’s wilderness refuges, remote village houses, and small inns still feel far removed from everyday life.

 Unforgettable homestays

-The trails will challenge you, and the peaks and waterfalls will leave you in awe, but in our experience it’s the time spent breaking bread with local families, often well into the night, that provides the most memorable moments of a trip.
-It’s hard to come away unmoved by the rustic conditions and the welcoming spirit of the households we visit.
+The trails will challenge you, and the peaks and waterfalls will leave their mark, but in our experience it’s the time spent breaking bread with local families, often well into the night, that stays with us the longest.

 Rustic wood-fired meals